spenalozacortes/spenalozacortes/README.md

 - 👋 Hi, I’m Stephanie.
 - 🌱 I’m currently learning HTML and CSS.
+- 🧠 I already know a bit of C and Python.
 - 😛 I speak Spanish, English and Esperanto.